Khwaja Alimullah: Shahbag

 In 1840, Alimullah bought the two garden-houses set up by Aratun, the Armenian businessman, and Griffith Cook, the British Justice, in the Sujatpur area.
 He renamed the area as Shahbag (Garden of Kings) and started a project to bring back the splendour to the area known in the Mughal times as Bag-e-Badshahi (also Garden of Kings).
 He also bought much of vast meadow, known as Ramna, between the garden houses and the Sujatpur Palace flanked by Nurkhan Bazaar (set up by Nuruddin Hossain).

+Death and legacy

+Alimullah had six wives and three consorts, including Basanti Bibi, Nargis Bibi, and Zeenat Begum.